 We are inspired by a sense of caring and compassion for all the people who work to build a better world, as well as to support the many causes and movements for which we all work.

 The Wellbeing Project is cultivating a shift in the culture of the field toward one that is healthier and supportive of inner wellbeing for all those working to effect social change.
-The project is structured in four pillars which all play a vital role and contribute to the larger mission of supporting and growing the wellbeing movement.
+The Project is structured in four pillars which all play a vital role and contribute to the larger mission of supporting and deepening this shift.

 The Wellbeing Project is co-created with Ashoka, the Esalen Institute, Impact Hub, Porticus, the Skoll Foundation and the Synergos Institute.